-It’s easy to see all of the beams and lattice work and find yourself wondering if perhaps an engineering degree might be required.
+It’s easy to see all of the beams and lattice work when building a yurt and finding yourself wondering if perhaps an engineering degree might be required.
 Please allow us to put your mind at ease.
-Setting up a yurt is very straightforward.
+Building a yurt is very straightforward.
 And, with the easy-to-use instructions that come with every Pacific Yurt kit, the steps are clearly laid out.
-Here are the major milestones to setting up a yurt:
+Here are the major milestones to building your yurt:

 Yurt Planning – Location, Location, Location

-The first thing to do when yurt planning is choosing an area that will work for setting up a yurt.
-You will need a clearing wide enough for the size of the yurt and the space you desire around it.
+The first thing to do when planning your yurt build is to choose an area that will work.
+You will need a clearing wide enough for your yurt floor plan and the space you desire around it.
 (Check out our easy-to-use Yurt 3D Builder to explore yurt sizes.)
-Ideally, you would want a spot protected from high winds, away from overhanging tree limbs that could cause damage in a storm, and one where the yurt would get morning sun but afternoon shade.
+Ideally, you would want a spot protected from high winds, away from overhanging tree limbs that could cause damage in a storm, and one where the yurt would get morning sun and afternoon shade.

 To Hire or Not to Hire?